wdporter/i-am-that-vuepress/25-hold-on-to-i-am/readme.md

 I am a humble man and cannot venture judgements of value.
 Both the *yogi* and the *bhogi*, after all, are concerned with the search for happiness.
 The *Yygi* wants it permanent, the *bhogi* is satisfied with the intermittent.
 Often the *bhogi* strives harder than the *yogi*.

 **M:**&ensp;What is your happiness worth when you have to strive and labour for it?
-True happiness is spontaneöus and effortless.
+True happiness is spontaneous and effortless.

-**Q:**&ensp;All beïngs seek happiness; only he means differ.
+**Q:**&ensp;All beings seek happiness; only he means differ.
 Some seek it within and are therefore called *yogi*s; some seek it without and are condemned as *bhogi*s.
 Yet they need each other.

 **M:**&ensp;Pleasure and pain alternate.
 Happiness is unshakeable.
 What you can seek and find is not the real thing.
 Find what you have never lost; find the inalienable.